 Nope.
 Just because you were denied by one lender does not mean you can’t get approved by another.
 Each student loan refinancing company has different criteria they use to see if you qualify.

 Your FitBUX Coach will let you now which one of our lending partners would give you a loan and which would give you the best rate.
+You can also check out the reviews of FitBUX’s top 7 student loan refinance companies.

 Myth #6: If I Use A Co-signer, They Are Liable For The Entire Life Of The Loan